DrThomasAger/smile/README.md

 [: *Just copy and paste the quick start example into one of the chats above, or check [here](#portability-and-compatibility) for alternative options.*

+# Why Structure Prompts Instead Of Just Using Natural Language?

+Language models learn from huge amounts of text, including things like code, documents, and instructions.
+In those texts, symbols like brackets (), [], {} and colons : are used to organize information.

+These symbols help the model understand things like:
+* When one idea ends and another begins
+* What belongs together
+* What is being defined

+Because the model has seen these patterns so many times, using these symbols in prompts feels natural to it.
+That’s why people often use them when writing instructions for the model — they help make the meaning clear without needing a lot of extra words.

+In short: structured symbols = clearer instructions for the model.

 # Why (: Smile?